kon-ham/kon-ham.github.io/index.md

     - Link to the back-end Github repository: [here](https://github.com/Pawty-Trainer/pawty-trainer-api)
     - Link to the live site: [here](https://pawty-trainer.github.io/pawty-trainer)

  - **Find My City** is a city finding web application that allows users to search and sort cities by criteria they find most important.
 Get scores for major cities.
 Save your favorite cities.
 Deliberate exercise in learning to work with a front end and a back end team.
-Utilized consumption of third party APIs and regenerating necessary information into applications own unique JSON object utilizing serializers.
+Utilized consumption of third party APIs and regenerating necessary information into applications own unique JSON object utilizing JSON serializers.

 	 - Link to the front-end Github repository:  [here](https://github.com/NoahZinter/find_my_city_fe).
      - Link to the back-end Github repository:  [here](https://github.com/NoahZinter/find_my_city_be).